MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 #### Drive Failures May Place Limits on Sector Lifetime

 We can try to estimate bounds on the failure of sectors by extrapolating from the failure of drives.
-Example: If disks are allowed to run until the drive fails, then the life of all the sectors on the disk cannot be longer than the life of the entire drive.
+Example: At the low end of the range of disk quality, with no active error correction or repair, we can estimate bound the lifetime of sectors by examining disk drive failures.
+If disks are allowed to run until the drive fails, then the life of all the sectors on the disk cannot be longer than the life of the entire drive.
 That is, the half-life of the drive is an upper bound on the half-life of sectors contained on that drive.

 Backblaze, on the basis of experience with hundreds of thousands of disk drives, has estimated the failure rates of drives for the first four years. [[citation needed]]  **Exhibit nnn** shows the estimated drive lifetimes based on that experience.  [[Source spreadsheet = PaperDraft/DiskFailuresDuringRAIDRebuild.xls sheet Survival2Halflife]]